prometheusresearch/htsql/doc/introduction.rst

 What is HTSQL?
 ==============

-**HTSQL is a comprehensive navigational query language for relational databases.**
+HTSQL is a comprehensive navigational query language for relational databases and web service gateway.

 HTSQL is a Web Service
 ----------------------